zhangmo123456/GSC/README.md

 (6) si.csv: stringency index for sectors and countries (quantitative shocks)

 (7) loss_acc_steps.csv (output): global stepwise long loss value calculated using the ARIO module

+test data initialize：region number is 4 and sector number is 3.